muvandy/muvandy-php/README.md

+# muvandy-php

 PHP library for working with Muvandy API

-Usage:
+## Usage

 Initialize Muvandy class.

 	<?php
 		require_once "lib/muvandy.php";
 		$muvandy = new Muvandy('experiment-id', 'your-api-key');
 	?>

 Get the value by providing variable key and an optional default value.
 Default value will be displayed if value is not available.

 	<?php
 		$muvandy->get_variation('heading-1', '<h1>Welcome</h1>');
 	?>

-	Thank You page.
+### Thank You page.

 Just include the code below on your post submission or thank you page.

 	<?php
 		require_once "lib/muvandy.php";